It's plane to see that Vedder soars when it comes to transportation finance, but that's not all the firm's wingspan covers...

-Vedder Price recruits candidates with strong academics, excellent verbal and written communication skills, initiative and enthusiasm.
+Vedder Price recruits candidates with strong academic credentials, excellent verbal and written communication skills, initiative and enthusiasm.
 Ideal candidates have a demonstrated interest in the practice area they are applying for, as evidenced by relevant course work and/or prior work experience.
-As Summer Associates will interact immediately with senior shareholders and clients, executive presence and maturity are valued.
+As summer associates will interact immediately with senior shareholders and clients, executive presence and maturity are valued.

 Summer program components:

-Summer Associates are integrated quickly into the practice area they are joining, through substantive work assignments, observation opportunities and training sessions.
-Summer Associates will work with an assigned associate advisor to receive practical advice and guidance.
-A firm-wide summer program orientation is hosted in Chicago during the first week of the program for the summer class to meet each other and engage with Firm Management.
+Summer associates are integrated quickly into the practice area they are joining, through substantive work assignments, observation opportunities and training sessions.
+Summer associates will work with an assigned associate advisor to receive practical advice and guidance.
+A firm-wide summer program orientation is hosted in Chicago during the first week of the program for the full summer class to meet each other and engage with firm management.
 There are two formal review sessions, one at mid-summer and the other at the completion of the program, incorporating written attorney feedback regarding each completed project.
-Social events are frequent, both office-wide and in small groups, to ensure Summer Associates enjoy the collegiality of the Firm.
+Social events are frequent, both office-wide and in small groups, to ensure summer associates enjoy the collegiality of the firm.

 This Firm's Rankings in